waittim/EDA-final-project/README.md

 The final report can be find here: [Final Report: H1B Visa Analysis](EDA_Final_Report.pdf)

 **Instructions On Running The Code**
-1. Extract the file "transformed.rar" manully in the ~/data
+1. Extract the file "transformed.rar" manully in the ~/data and save transformed.csv in the ~/data
 2. Run the import-feature-engineering.Rmd file
 3. Run the final report.Rmd file as needed